 In 2005, I returned to my roots in black and white photography, and continue to work exclusively with Kodak Tri-X black and white film.
-To achieve a fine art quality print, I develop my own film and craft hand-made fiber-based prints in a traditional wet darkroom.
-Each print is accompanied by a signed certificate of authenticity.
+To achieve a fine art quality print, I develop my own film and craft hand-made fiber-based prints in a traditional wet darkroom and provide a signed certificate of authenticity with each print.

 My work continues to focus on capturing life's joy on the street, in diners and cafes, as well as at weddings and other events.
 Because they're such a great opportunity to photograph happy people, I continue to document a select few weddings.

 It's truly a blessing to be able to "see" the joy of living, and make the world a better place by sharing that joy, one hand-crafted print at a time.